-The Duke-Davidson Immunology Partnership was established in 2009 by Sophia Sarafova, Ph.D., who is an associate professor in the Davidson Biology Department and an adjunct associate professor at Duke Immunology Department.
-This program aims to provide Davidson students with an exposure to the subject of immunology from academic and research perspectives, while allowing graduate students and postdoctoral fellows at Duke an opportunity to hone their teaching and mentoring skills.
+The Duke-Davidson Immunology Partnership was established in 2009 by Prof. Sophia Sarafova, who is a full-time associate professor of biology and adjunct associate professor at Duke Immunology Department.
+This program aims to provide students with an exposure to the subject of immunology from academic and research perspectives while allowing graduate students and postdoctoral fellows at Duke an opportunity to hone their teaching and mentoring skills.

-All interested students also have the opportunity to accompany Prof. Sarafova to the Duke Immunology Department invited speaker series two or three times during the semester.
+All interested students also have the opportunity to accompany Prof. Sarafova to the Duke immunology department invited speaker series a few times during the semester and participate in the Duke immunology department annual retreat.
 Duke graduate students and postdoctoral fellows have the opportunity to teach at the undergraduate level at Davidson for up to a week as guest lecturers in Prof. Sarafova's classes.

 Duration: 10 weeks, Monday, June 6 - Friday, August 12

 Prerequisites: Rising juniors and seniors who have taken at least Bio 201.
 Preference will be give to students who have taken Bio 307

 The Duke-Davidson Immunology Summer Program invites outstanding students to apply for a 10-week research internship in Prof. Sarafova’s lab from Monday, June 6 - Friday, August 12, 2016.
 This program offers research training, participation in the journal club and lab meeting, and an opportunity to present the research findings in poster format at Davidson and at a regional or a national level meeting.
 This program also aims to connect research and industry by including field trips to Triangle-area biotechnology firms.
 Previous experience with immunology and/or genetics (coursework and/or research) is preferred, but not required.